charlesDouc/Voxco-CSS-Workshop/README.md

 # Voxco-CSS-Workshop
-Repo linked to the CSS workshop giben at Voxco.
+Repo linked to the CSS workshop given at Voxco.
+Used to store exercise and the workshop's wiki.